hipstersmoothie/hipstersmoothie.com/pages/garden/Podcast Production Process.md

 ### Video Cuts

 It is _crucial_ if your using a multi-track sequence to [[Podcast Editing Organization|organize your podcast]] and want to make a video that you do this step first.
 During this pass you want to get the general pacing right and set all the cameras.
-If you don't set the camara first you will have exponentially more clips to set the speaker for, which can be a super time consuming process.
+If you don't set the camera first you will have exponentially more clips to set the speaker for, which can be a super time consuming process.
 Doing it first makes the problem not exist!

 **What to look out for:**